 Success through employment is one of the options you have.
-I recommend that your objective is to have clear career focus of the corporate/ organization level you eventually plan to reach.
+I recommend that your objective is to have a clear career focus on the corporate / organization level you eventually plan to reach.

 You will likely complete university at 23 years.
 Get your first job at 25 years.
 And work for another 5 years to get a promotion into a managerial role.
 That assumes a merit system where performers are identified and rewarded.
 However, the real workplace is like a jungle.
 To survive, small plants must climb on the big trees to see sunlight.
 You too, to get a head, must network effectively so as to climb the corporate ladder.